ideum/Touchless.Design-SDK/README.md

 [[Website](https://touchless.design)] [[Leap Motion SDK](https://developer.leapmotion.com/sdk-leap-motion-controller/)]

 In light of the coronavirus crisis, touchless interaction has become the focus of many designers and developers who create kiosks and screen-based exhibits for public spaces.
 Using the [Leap Motion Controller](https://www.ultraleap.com/product/leap-motion-controller/) and [V4 SDK](https://developer.leapmotion.com/sdk-leap-motion-controller/), our Integrated Touchless System allows users to interact with our tables and exhibits with no physical touch.
-This system tracks the visitor’s hand and watches for open and close gestures to give complete control over the mouse.
+This system tracks the visitor’s hand and watches for specific gestures, such as opening and closing, that give complete control over the mouse.
 The Integrated Touchless System is a mouse emulation system with multiple methods for onboarding and real-time feedback.

-Alongside this system are two additional applications: a dynamic cursor overlay and a secondary screen and LED system add-on.
-Download the latest release [here]().
-These applications are meant to provide both feedback and onboarding information to the visitor with changing colors, gesture icons, and interaction information when hovering over buttons or drag areas.
+Alongside this system are three additional applications: a dynamic cursor overlay, a secondary instructional screen, and a LED system add-on.
+Download the latest release [here](https://github.com/ideum/Touchless.Design-SDK/releases/tag/v2.0.0).
+These applications are meant to provide both feedback and onboarding information to the visitor through color changes, gesture icons, and interaction information when hovering over buttons or drag areas.
 This repository also includes a Unity asset package that allows users to integrate support for the system into their own applications and a demo application for reference.
 The core system is built in .Net Framework 4.6.1 and the peripheral applications are built in the Unity Game Engine.

 Important Notes:
 - The [Leap Motion V4 Orion SDK](https://developer.leapmotion.com/sdk-leap-motion-controller/) must be installed with a leap motion device connected for this application to function.